How to Use the Past Perfect in Spanish (With Conjugation Guide)

 More info

-(PS, we did a comprehensive breakdown of each Spanish past tense here)
+(PS, we did a comprehensive breakdown of each Spanish past tense here.)

-When To Use Past Perfect Spanish (aka pluscuamperfecto)
+When To Use Past Perfect in Spanish

 For example:

-• I had lived with a few roommates before finding my first place for myself
+• I had lived with a few roommates before finding my first place for myself — Había vivido con compañeros antes de encontrar mi propio lugar

 However, the concept of an action being completed before another previous action doesn’t always need to be explicitly stated.